harlow/go-micro-services/README.md

 ![auth_service_flow](https://cloud.githubusercontent.com/assets/739782/5699710/2ffb37e4-99e3-11e4-9fec-4c0dd52a98c3.png)

-Service1 accepts HTTP requests on port `8000` and then dials a tcp connection on `127.0.0.1:1984` to authenticate the token with the AuthService.
+The Web Service accepts HTTP requests on port `8000` and then dials a tcp connection to port `1984` and authenticates the token with the Auth Service.

 ### Installation